joedlopes/ai-python-tutorial/README.md

 # Python Tutorial: Introduction to Artificial Intelligence Algorithms

-- Introduction to Python and Artificial Intelligence Algorithms in Python
+- Introduction to Python and Artificial Intelligence Algorithms